Bridging the gap: A call to the G7 for inclusive progress

-In these four areas and beyond — and throughout the year — the Women’s Forum for the Economy and Society brings a distinctly female perspective to addressing the issues affecting all of humanity and engaging for impact toward solutions.
+Inspired by women’s leadership, the Women’s Forum for the Economy & Society continues to bring a distinctly female perspective to addressing the issues affecting all of humanity and engaging for impact towards resolutions.